-Whatever Happened To Lew DeWitt Of The Statler Brothers?
+Whatever Happened To Statler Brother Lew Dewitt?

 Lew DeWitt, tenor, guitar player, a member of the most iconic group in the history of Country Music.
 He's pictured on the far right in the photo above.

-Lew was Virginia born like the other guys in the group, and was a founding member, along with Harold and Don Reid and Phil Balsley.
+Lew was Virginia born and raised like the other guys in the group, and was a founding member, along with Harold and Don Reid and Phil Balsley.
 The quartet was founded back in 1955 in Staunton, Virginia singing gospel music, something they would continue to do throughout their historic career.

 Lew did record and tour some as a solo act.

 But Lew's fight against the disease was finally lost on August 15, 1990.

 South Dakota Foods You Must Try